Library and Information Technician (Accelerated)

 Currently under review.

 A student receives a new timetable each semester.
-All subjects are automatically entered on a student's timetable.
-There are no choices of subjects, and/or days and times.
-Failure to successfully complete subjects in a semester will alter the normal progression and timeline for the diploma.
+All courses are automatically entered on a student's timetable.
+There are no choices of courses, and/or days and times.
+Failure to successfully complete courses in a semester will alter the normal progression and timeline for the diploma.

 |ICA001||Introduction to Computers and Applications||2|